 - Putting up with poor treatment from others

-Would You Like to Feel Less Self-critical?
+Would You Like to Have Less Anxiety?

-Therapy can help.
+Anxiety is treatable with therapy.
 BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $65 per week.
-Complete a brief questionnaire and get matched with the right therapist for you!
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 How to Get Over Your Fear of Rejection

 There are ways to get better at dealing with rejection.
-It is important to practice self-care and build confidence, in order to break the vicious cycle of isolation and avoidance that keeps people stuck, fearful and lonely.
+It is important to practice self-care activities and build confidence, in order to break the vicious cycle of isolation and avoidance that keeps people stuck, fearful, and lonely.
 Fear of rejection goes away when one starts to believe that they are enough, and they stop relying on others for their self-worth.

-The following are 13 tips for how to overcome a fear of rejection:
+The following are 14 tips for how to overcome a fear of rejection:

 1. Accept It